-The swings drill is a drill where a player will use just his racquet and make the same stroking actions that one makes while actually hitting the shuttle.
+The swings drill is a drill where a player will make the same stroking actions that one makes while actually hitting the shuttle.
 These strokes include the toss action, the smash action and even the lift and net keep actions.

 While making the swing actions, one has to make sure that along with the hand making the swing the legs should start and end to move in the correct manner too.